-The proposal would exclude from the "covered fund" definition any family wealth management vehicle that, if organized as a trust, the grantor(s) of the entity are all family customers and, if not organized as a trust, the entity is owned only by family customers and up to three closely related persons of the family customers (with a majority of the voting interests owned by family customers).
-To qualify for the family wealth management vehicle exclusion, the vehicle would not be permitted to hold itself out as raising money from investors primarily for the purpose of investing in securities for resale or other disposition or otherwise trading in securities, and the banking entity would be required to provide bona fide trust, fiduciary, investment advisory or commodity trading advisory services to the entity.
+The final rule excludes from the "covered fund" definition any family wealth management vehicle that, if organized as a trust, the grantor(s) of the entity are all family customers and, if not organized as a trust, the entity is owned only by family customers and up to five closely related persons of the family customers (with a majority of the voting interests, as well as a majority of total interests, owned by family customers).
+In an expansion from the proposed rule, however, the final rule permits up to 0.5% of the family wealth management vehicle's outstanding ownership interests to be held by entities other than family customers and closely related purposes, to the extent necessary for establishing corporate separateness or addressing bankruptcy, insolvency, or similar concerns.
+To qualify for the family wealth management vehicle exclusion, the vehicle will not be permitted to hold itself out as raising money from investors primarily for the purpose of investing in securities for resale or other disposition or otherwise trading in securities, and the banking entity will be required to provide bona fide trust, fiduciary, investment advisory, or commodity trading advisory services to the entity.

-In addition, the proposal would exclude from the "covered fund" definition any issuer that acts as a "customer facilitation vehicle" formed by or at the request of a customer of the banking entity for the purpose of providing such customer with exposure to a transaction, investment strategy, or other service provided by the banking entity.
+In addition, the final rule excludes from the "covered fund" definition any issuer that acts as a "customer facilitation vehicle" formed by or at the request of a customer of the banking entity for the purpose of providing such customer with exposure to a transaction, investment strategy, or other service provided by the banking entity.
+Similar to the final rule's criteria for excluded family wealth management vehicles, all of the ownership interests of an excluded customer facilitation vehicle must be owned by the customer or its affiliates for which the vehicle was created, except that up to 0.5% of the customer facilitation vehicle's outstanding ownership interests may be held by entities other than the customer to the extent necessary for establishing corporate separateness or addressing bankruptcy, insolvency, or similar concerns.

-To rely on either the "family wealth management vehicle" or "customer facilitation vehicle" exclusions, a banking entity would be required to provide certain effective disclosures and meet certain documentation requirements, and would not be permitted to guarantee the performance of the vehicle.
-In addition, the banking entity would not be permitted to acquire an ownership interest in the vehicle, other than up to 0.5% of the vehicle's outstanding ownership interests acquired to the extent necessary to establish corporate separateness or to address insolvency or similar concerns.
-Banking entities would also need to comply with the "Super 23A" restrictions on relationships with the vehicle.
+To rely on either the "family wealth management vehicle" or "customer facilitation vehicle" exclusions, a banking entity will be required to provide certain effective disclosures (as if the entity were a covered fund) and meet certain documentation requirements, and will not be permitted to guarantee, assume, or otherwise insure the obligations or the performance of the vehicle.
+In addition, the banking entity (or any other entities that are not customers) will not be permitted to acquire an ownership interest in the vehicle, other than in compliance with the applicable 0.5% allowance to establish corporate separateness or to address insolvency or similar concerns.
+A banking entity will also need to comply with Section 23B of the Federal Reserve Act in its relationships with the vehicle as well as Regulation W's restrictions on purchasing low-quality assets from the vehicle (except that a low-quality asset purchase from the vehicle may be permitted to the extent such purchase constitutes a "riskless principal" transaction).